Lifestyle Benefits: The Ultimate Guide

 Step #2: Survey for wants and unmet needs

-The solution is to make dedicated efforts to ask these questions, and the easiest way to do that is through employee surveys.
-Businesses are finding that employees appreciate being asked – and they’re happy to give you all the information you need.
+The easiest way to ask is through employee surveys.
+Businesses are finding employees appreciate being asked—and they’re happy to give you all the information you need.

 Some of the information you’ll want to discover may include: